Dhrumil-Kotadia/NeRF/ReadMe.md

 ## Dependencies

-To run the code, install all the following necessary packages.
+To run the code, install the following necessary packages.

 1. PyTorch
 2. PIL